KavrakiLab/hla-arena/README.md

         docker pull kavrakilab/hla-arena

-3. Create a folder in which you want to run the workflows (optional):
+3. Create a folder in which you want to run the workflows (optional).

-        mkdir workflows; cd workflows

 4. Copy HLA-Arena notebooks and associated data to your local machine by typing: